Some Fock spaces with depth two action: Norm estimates and convergence of generating functions

 Let's turn our attention back to the infinite matrix $W$ whose structure we established in the previous section, particularly the decomposition into a sum of matrices with a single non-zero diagonal.
 The following more general proposition will be combined with this fact to obtain conditions under which $W$ is a bounded operator.
+The following result must be standard, although we do not have a reference for it.

-\begin{Lemma} Let $T \in \mc{B} (\mc{H} \otimes \ell^2)$, which we can write as an infinite matrix with entries $T_{ij}$.
+\begin{Lemma} Let $T \in \mf{B} (\mc{H} \otimes \ell^2)$, which we can write as an infinite matrix with entries $T_{ij} \in \mf{B}(\mc{H})$.
 Then

 \end{Lemma}